 The aliens, on the other hand, would be a much bigger hurdle to cross.

-“We passed the halfway mark more than a year back,” Wilhelm droned on, handing me a datapad to confirm his numbers.
+“We passed the outer boundaries of the system’s Oort Cloud around a year back,” Wilhelm droned on, handing me a datapad to confirm his numbers.
 “The ship’s been decelerating for a while, now, but it’s holding up.
-We had a scare with the magnetic bottling a while back, but it was within margin of error.”
+We had a scare with a tear in the lightsail, but it was within margin of error.”

 “Wanna see where we’re heading?”
 Luís asked excitedly.
 “I’ve been taking some good shots for everyone back home.
 Shame they’ll have to wait twelve years.”